-Continuous improvement is a mindset that we bring to all aspects of our Company, including corporate governance, sustainability, culture, compensation and risk.
-We regularly review and implement improvements to these aspects of our Company that will benefit our shareholders and other stakeholders.
-This year's updated items include:
+Continuous improvement is a mindset we bring to all aspects of our Company, including corporate governance, sustainability, culture, compensation and risk management.
+We regularly review and implement improvements to these aspects of our Company that benefit our shareholders and other stakeholders.
+This year's updates include: